parallelchain-io/prfcs/PRFCS/prfc-2.md

 | Topic | `0u8` ++ `token_id: Base64URL` ++ `from_address: PublicAddress` ++ `to_address: Option<PublicAddress>` |
 | Value | Empty. |

-Gets triggered on successful call to methods `transfer_from`.
+Gets triggered on successful call to method `transfer_from`.

 ### `SetSpender`